dgaydukov/cert-aws/sa/files/sa.md

 * inndodb: both row-level & table-level locking, support transactions, foreign keys, relationship constraints RDS on VMware - manage private on-premise database with rds using rds connector (software appliance for VMware vSphere env) For both rds & rds on vmware you can create read replica but you should enable automatic backup (with retention period greater than 0).
 For rds on vmware you can create only 1 read replica and only in the same region.
 Rds on vmware support DX, but doesn't support aurora.
 You can also backup to s3 & create read replica in aws.
+If you need load balancing:
+* rds - use private hosted zone with multivalue answer.
+There is no way to add rds to ELB
+* db on ec2 - use ALB (in this case you can also add WAF to prevent sql injections)

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types: